giantswarm/docs/src/content/advanced/gitops/index.md

   sourceRefNamespace: preconditions not met
 ```

-Due to extra security policies, enforced by Kyverno, setting `.spec.serviceAccountName` for resources in our Management Clusters is mandatory.
+Due to extra security policies enforced by Kyverno, setting `.spec.serviceAccountName` for resources in our Management Clusters is mandatory.
 Usually, you will want to use `serviceAccountName: "automation"`.

 ### Setting up sources